Associate Professor of Public Health Policy and Management

 Journal titlePublic Health

-How residential mobility and school choice challenge assumptions of neighborhood place-based interventionsSilver, D., Weitzman, B., Mijanovich, T., & Holleman, M.
+How residential mobility and school choice challenge assumptions of neighborhood place-based interventionsSilver, D., Weitzman, B. C., Mijanovich, T., & Holleman, M.

 Journal titleAmerican Journal of Health Promotion